NeoHW/tp/docs/DeveloperGuide.md

 #### Specifications

 * AddCommand, as defined by the `AddCommand` class, contain parameters which consists of:
-  *  `patientHospitalId` non-negative numeric characters which uniquely identifies the patient,
+  *  `patientHospitalId`: String of non-negative numeric characters which uniquely identifies the patient,
-  * `name`, `preferredName` String which contains alphanumeric characters,
+  * `name`, `preferredName`: String which contains alphanumeric characters and spaces,
-  *  `foodPreference`, `familyCondition`, `hobby` String and all kinds of characters,
+  *  `foodPreference`, `familyCondition`, `hobby`: String and all kinds of characters,
-  *  `tag` which are alphanumeric.
+  *  `tag`: String which are alphanumeric.
 * `tag` field is optional in the AddCommand and can be added later on using the `AddTagsCommand`.
-* A patient can have more than 1 `f/FOOD_PREFERENCE`, `c/FAMILY_CONDITION` and `h/HOBBY`.
+* A patient can have more than one `f/FOOD_PREFERENCE`, `c/FAMILY_CONDITION` and `h/HOBBY`.
-* If any of the fields such as `patientHospitalId`, `name`, `preferredName` are repeated during the adding of patient, error message will be thrown.
+* If any of the fields such as `patientHospitalId`, `name`, `preferredName` are repeated during the adding of patient, an error message will be thrown.
-* If there are any missing fields, error message will be thrown.
+* If there are any missing fields, an error message will be thrown.

 The activity diagram below outlines the steps involved when a user initiates a Add command.
 <puml src="diagrams/AddActivityDiagram.puml" alt="AddActivityDiagram" />